-The MS40-8 features eight CNC spindles, two back working spindles for rear end machining, deploying up to 18 CNC slides (X and Z) and additional Y axes if required.
-The machine is ideal for high volume precision work in the automotive, fastener, connector and aerospace industries.
+The MS40-8 has eight CNC spindles, two back-working spindles for rear-end machining, deploying up to 18 CNC slides (X and Z) and additional Y axes if required.
+The machine is ideal for high-volume precision work in the automotive, fastener, connector and aerospace industries.

-The MS40-8 handles bar stock through a new bar loader – also at IMTS – the INDEX MBL40-8, or chuck parts.
-The 110 mm chuck allows machining of preformed, forged or extruded parts of up to 80 mm.
-For simple parts, the machine can be used as a double four spindle machine, reducing cycle times in half.
+The MS40-8 handles bar stock through a new bar loader (also at IMTS – the Index MBL40-8) or chuck parts.
+The 110 mm chuck allows machining of pre-formed, forged or extruded parts of up to 80 mm.
+For simple parts, the machine can be used as a double 4-spindle machine, reducing cycle times in half.

 With the increased number of main spindles and tool carriers, the MS40C-8 is able to completely machine even very complex parts in one operation.
 Up to two pivoting synchronized spindles are each able to work on up to seven rear end machining tools: four of them can be live.
 A new feature is that two rear end machining tools can work simultaneously on the workpiece.

-A significant highlight of the MS40C-8 is its usability, including for simple workpieces.
-For example, if components need to be cut with only a small number of tools, it can be used as a double four spindle machine.
-If the user makes this choice, he has practically two four spindle machines available, each of which provides a synchronized spindle for rear end machining.
-Each cycle finally outputs two finish machined components from the machine.
+A significant highlight of the MS40C-8 is its versatile economic usability, including for simple workpieces.
+For example, if components need to be cut with only a small number of tools, it can be used as a highly productive double four-spindle machine.
+If the user makes this choice, he has practically two four-spindle machines available, each of which provides a synchronized spindle for rear end machining.
+Each cycle finally outputs two finish-machined components from the machine.

-Since each spindle is independently programmable, it is possible to machine troublesome materials that up to now were hardly suitable for multi spindle machines.
-Speed changes are possible also during drum indexing, resulting in no additional downtime.
+Since each spindle is independently programmable, it is possible to machine troublesome materials that up to now were hardly suitable for multi-spindle machines.
+Speed changes are possible also during drum indexing, incurring no additional downtime.